Self-consistent inclusion of disorder in the BCS-BEC crossover near the critical temperature: Abstract

 \section{Abstract}

-We develop a systematic theoretical approach to incorporate the effects of a static white‐noise disorder into the BCS-BEC crossover near the critical temperature ($T_c$) of the superfluid transition.
-Starting from a functional‐integral formulation in momentum-frequency space, we derive an effective thermodynamic potential that fully accounts for Gaussian fluctuations of the order‐parameter field and its coupling to the disorder potential.
+We develop a systematic theoretical approach to incorporate the effects of a static white-noise disorder into the BCS-BEC crossover near the critical temperature ($T_c$) of the superfluid transition.
+Starting from a functional-integral formulation in momentum-frequency space, we derive an effective thermodynamic potential that fully accounts for Gaussian fluctuations of the order-parameter field and its coupling to the disorder potential.
 The effective action, expanded to second order in both the disorder potential and the bosonic field, naturally involves third- and fourth-order terms arising from the logarithmic expansion near $T_c$.
-This formalism, valid across the entire BCS-BEC crossover, reproduces the well-established BCS and BEC limits and yields self-energy expressions consistent with previous analyses for non-interacting point bosons and tightly-bound fermion pairs.
+By providing a controlled description of pairing fluctuations and disorder effects, this formalism correctly recovers the well-established BCS and BEC limits.
+This ensures a consistent physical foundation for analyzing the entire BCS-BEC crossover, effectively anchoring the intermediate regime between these two analytically robust endpoints.
 The approach applies equally to continuum and lattice systems and provides a natural framework for generalizations to multiband models.